 Crockpot BBQ Chicken Sandwiches

-4 hamburger buns (because I suffer from the crazies, I like to make my own.
-I use this recipe)
+- 4 hamburger buns because I suffer from the crazies, I like to make my own.
+See recipe I use linked below

 Put chicken thighs in the bottom of your crockpot.
 Sprinkle with seasoned salt and paprika.